Graphene-based quantum heterospin graphs: Introduction

 where $\hat{{\bf S}}_i = (\hat{{ S}}_i^x, \hat{{ S}}_i^y, \hat{{ S}}_i^z)$ is a vector whose components are the spin-$S$ operators in the $x$, $y$, and $z$ directions for the $i$th MBB.
-Note that for each site $i$, the spin operator may differ (either spin-1 or spin-1/2) depending on the type of MMB associated with $i$. $J$ is the isotropic exchange constant and $\beta$ is a paramater that modulates the biquadratic exchange interaction.\\
+Note that for each site $i$, the spin operator may differ (either spin-1 or spin-1/2) depending on the type of MMB associated with $i$. $J_{ij}$ are the isotropic exchange constants, and $\beta$ are parameters that modulate the biquadratic exchange interactions being a higher-order term beyond the bilinear exchange. \\

-In this paper, we present an {\sc ab-initio} study that combines the exact diagonalization (ED) method \cite{PhysRevLett.113.127204,PhysRevB.103.205122} with density functional theory (DFT) and the LKAG formalism to extract information about the energy gaps and state degeneracies of multi-legged spin systems described by Eq. \ref{H_heisenberg}.
+In this paper, we present an {\sc ab-initio} study that combines the exact diagonalization (ED) method \cite{PhysRevLett.113.127204,PhysRevB.103.205122} with density functional theory (DFT) and the LKAG formalism to extract information about the energy gaps and state degeneracies of multi-legged spin systems described by Eq. (\ref{H_heisenberg}).
 The structure of the paper is as follows.
 In Section \ref{Sec_method}, we explain the method used to characterize the nanographene spin structures.
-In Section \ref{secresults}, we present the results for alternating spin chains, three-leg spin graphs (3-LSGs).
+In Section \ref{secresults}, we present the results for alternating spin chains, three-leg spin graphs (3-LSGs) and some multi-leg and mixed-spin graphs.
 In this section, we also discuss and characterize the degeneracy that arises in 3-LSGs when a swapping symmetry group isomorphic to the $C_{3v}$ point group is present.
+We also perform numerical simulations that indicate this degeneracy remains robust under realistic perturbations present in experimental conditions.
 Finally, we summarize the results and present our conclusions in Section \ref{Sec_conclusions}.